Mind the Product has launched a new training workshop for product managers on mapping.

 Why Learn to Map?

 Any product manager needs to learn how to progress from the more granular task of continuous prioritization of a single backlog to the ability to assess and prioritize value and need across entire systems.
-For this reason Mind the Product Training has recently produced a workshop called Product Mapping.
+For this reason Mind the Product Training has recently produced a workshop called Mapping to Solve Product Problems.
 What makes it different is that we teach you how to think about everything around you as a system, so you can map ANYTHING, rather than just know how to create a single type of map.

 Understanding this process is often the first step product managers take to transition from focusing only on their product team to recognizing that everything they do is just a small part of an ecosystem built from overlapping systems.